RuihaoQiu/RuihaoQiu.github.io/about.md

 I got a joint Ph.D in statistical physics and materials science, between France and Belgium.
 I am currently working as a senior data scientist in a consulting company in Munich Germany.
 My main work:

-- Developed multiple skill-based recommender systems in our mobile applications for our client with thousands of employees globally.
+- Developed multiple skill-based recommender systems in smart recruiting mobile Apps.
-- Design, built and maintained the automatic data pipeline on aws, hundreds of Gigabytes datasets.
+- Design, built and maintained the automatic data pipeline on AWS, Terabytes datasets.
 - Developed and deployed machine learning applications for big data processing.
 - Provided AI solutions for our clients (DAX 30 companies).